Table of contents

 - Accounts and devices management options,

 - Integration with other business tools.

 If you run an organisation that wants to clearly mark its presence on the Internet, look professional in the eyes of customers, and at the same time freely work online, then you need Google Workspace or Microsoft 365.
 The costs of both services do not differ much.

 Microsoft 365 net prices per user per month:

 - Microsoft 365 Business Basic – €4.20 with an annual commitment

 - Microsoft 365 Business Standard – €10.50 with an annual commitment / €12.60 with a monthly commitment

 - Microsoft 365 Business Premium – €16.90 with an annual commitment

-Google Workspace net prices per user per month:
+Google Workspace, previously known as G suite, net prices per user per month: